atomt/acne/README.md

     challenge.http01fs.acmeroot /var/lib/acne/httpchallenge

 The contact details is sent to the Certificate Authority and is used for purposes like account recovery if the account key is lost.
-Multiple accounts are supported, each has its own key.

-    account.default.email someone@example.com
+    account.email someone@example.com
-    account.default.tel   776-2323
+    account.tel   776-2323

 Set the default parameters used when creating a new certificate.
 With the exception of account and ca, these are not sticky - if you change them they will change for existing certificates on renew.
 Only parameters overridden on the command line sticks regardless of what this configuration sets later on.

-    defaults.account    default
     defaults.ca         letsencrypt-staging
     defaults.renew-left 15
     defaults.roll-key   yes